 How much do closing costs run on both sides of a downsizing transaction?

-On the selling side, budget 5% to 7% of the sale price for Realtor® commission, legal fees, mortgage discharge, and moving expenses.
-On the buying side, Ontario land transfer tax, legal fees, title insurance, home inspection, and moving costs typically add 2% to 4% of the purchase price.
-If you’re buying in Toronto, a second municipal land transfer tax also applies.
+On the selling side, budget for Realtor® commission, legal fees, mortgage discharge, and moving expenses.
+On the buying side, expect Ontario land transfer tax (with a second municipal tax if you’re buying in Toronto), legal fees, title insurance, home inspection, and moving costs.
+Your Realtor® and lawyer can provide a full estimate based on your specific sale and purchase prices.

 KF